lkxlaz/subject-planner-py/README.md

 ##Todo List:
 1. User can choose to reply the message and enrol in the available subject immediately
-2. The programme is able to log into UTS myTimetable.(This needs to be done by simulating JQuery ajax   post which is diffrent from logging into my student admin site.
-So that we need to extend the exsi   sting functionality of login module)
-3. Check subject classess availabilities
-3. User can choose to allocate the available classess by replying SMS
+2. User can choose to allocate the available classess by replying SMS
-3.